github-dbseer/LogiConf19Training/README.md

 # LogiConf19Training
-This app has been developed to be a reference in the 2019 Logi Conference.
+This app has been developed to be a guide for 2019 Logi Conference Training.
 The Conference includes 25 hours of in-depth presentations by solution architects, web developers, support engineers, professional services consultants, and product managers.

 ## Getting Started
 ### 1. Prerequisites
-* [.NET Framework](https://documentation.logianalytics.com/logiinfov12/content/installing-logi-info-on-windows-10.htm#Preparing): Logi products require the .NET Framework components.
+* [.NET Framework](https://documentation.logianalytics.com/logiinfov12/content/installing-logi-info-on-windows-10.htm#Preparing): Logi products require .NET Framework components.
 When Windows is installed, multiple versions of the framework are typically included.
-Before doing anything else, ensure that you have .NET installed by using File Explorer to browse to:
+Ensure that you have .NET installed by using File Explorer to browse to:
 **C:\Windows\Microsoft.NET\Framework**
-where you should see several folders, such as v4.0.30319, one for each version of .NET installed.
-The .NET Framework 4.x is required.
-If it is not already in place, with your consent, appropriate versions of the .NET framework are installed when Logi products are installed.
+where you would see several folders, such as v4.0.30319, one for each version of .NET installed.
+The .NET Framework 4.x is required for this application.
+Logi installs .Net Framework when you create a new Logi Application.
 They are also available for free from the Microsoft Download Center.

-* [Enable the IIS Web Server](https://documentation.logianalytics.com/logiinfov12/content/installing-logi-info-on-windows-10.htm#Preparing): this logi application requires to have the IIS installed and enabled.
+* [Enable the IIS Web Server](https://documentation.logianalytics.com/logiinfov12/content/installing-logi-info-on-windows-10.htm#Preparing): The Loogi application also requires IIS to be installed and enabled.

 * Install [Logi Info Studio 12.6.089](https://documentation.logianalytics.com/logiinfov12/content/installing-logi-info-on-windows-10.htm#StartInstall).

-* Install Microsoft SQL Server Management Studio: this logi application requires some databases that should be imported.
+* Install Microsoft SQL Server Management Studio: The Logi application requires SQL Server Sample Databases to be installed.

 ### 2. Setting-up the logi Application
 #### 2.1.
 Create a new blank Logi application:

-* Run logi info studio as administrator.
+* Run Logi Info Studio as Administrator.
 * From Home tab , click on **New Application**.
 * Select **Microsoft.Net** as the type of the application.
-* Use **logiConf2019_Training** as the name of the application, please make sure you use the exact name.
+* Use **logiConf2019_Training** as the name of the application.
+Make sure you use the exact name.

 #### 2.2.
 Setting up the logi application from the training repository:
-* Clone the **LogiConf19Training** repository from github into any place in your machine.
+* Clone the **LogiConf19Training** repository from github.
 * The repository contains three folders, **logiConf2019_Training, Embedded_analytics_html, and security_embedded**:
   * Copy the two folders **Embedded_analytics_html, security_embedded** into **C:\inetpub\wwwroot**
   * Copy all the contents inside the folder **logiConf2019_Training** into **C:\inetpub\wwwroot\logiConf2019_Training**, This will overwrite the existing folders **_Definitions** and **_SupportFiles** in the blank logi application that we created in step 2.1.
-  * Inside **C:\inetpub\wwwroot\logiConf2019_Training** give the following folders a read/write permissions to allow IIS to read/write on those folders , right click on each folder > properties > Choose Security tab > Click Edit > Add IIS_IUSRS > Allow Full Control
+  * Inside **C:\inetpub\wwwroot\logiConf2019_Training** give the following folders a read/write permissions to allow IIS to read/write on those folders.
+Right click on each folder > properties > Choose Security tab > Click Edit > Add IIS_IUSRS > Allow Full Control
     * rdDownload
     * rdDataCache
     * export